Mannam-Saran/LinkedIn-Network-Career-Alignment-Analysis/docs/README.md

 ## Key Insights

-- **X%** of network is aligned to Data Science roles
+- **4%** of network is aligned to Data Science roles
-- Top aligned companies: TCS, Amazon, etc.
+- Top aligned companies: Amazon, TCS, Cognizant etc.
-- Majority of connections are concentrated in [Location/Industry]
+- Majority of connections are concentrated in USA
-- Emerging growth in roles like Cybersecurity and QA
+- Emerging growth in roles like Data Analyst and Software Engineering

 ## Future Work

 - Enhance role classification using spaCy or BERT
-- Include geographic analysis (if location data is added)
+- Include geographic analysis
 - Automate LinkedIn data ingestion using Selenium or LinkedIn API
 - Integrate with a real-time dashboarding platform like Streamlit or Observable